What’s new in multiple myeloma research and treatment?

 A form of arsenic, arsenic trioxide, is used to treat a certain kind of leukemia, and is also being tested to treat myeloma.

 Drugs that act differently than the ones in use are being studied.
-One, called panobinostat, is a histone deacetylase inhibitor, which means it affects the proteins in chromosomes.
-It showed very promising results when used in combination with bortezomib (Velcade) and dexamethasone.
+For example, a drug called panobinostat is a histone deacetylase (HDAC) inhibitor, which means it affects the proteins in chromosomes.
+It has shown promising results when used in combination with bortezomib (Velcade) and dexamethasone, and it is now approved for use along with these drugs.

 A test called gene expression profiling has been studied in recent years in multiple myeloma.
 This test looks to see what genes are active in cancer cells, and may be able to tell if and when a patient with multiple myeloma will need to have chemotherapy.
 Much more work lies ahead though, before this test can be used routinely.